bertvv/ansible-role-bind/README.md

 ## Example Playbooks

-See the test playbooks and inventory for an elaborate example that showcases most features.:
+See the test playbooks and inventory for an elaborate example that showcases most features.

 ### Standard Inventory